Make simple pom pom ducklings, baby chicks, and bluebirds with your kids to celebrate spring and Easter. They’re simple to make and adorable!

 Baby birds are a sure sign of spring!
 Check out these adorable pom pom friends for your duckling.

-Click the image below to visit Fireflies & Mudpies and learn to make this sweet little baby chick.
+Visit Fireflies & Mudpies and learn to make this sweet little baby chick.

-Click on the image below to visit The Magic Onions and learn how to make this adorable blue bird.
+Visit The Magic Onions and learn how to make this adorable blue bird.

 I hope you try making some cute little pom pom quackers… and don’t worry, they don’t eat much bread!